Ingraining and Unfolding

-The focus is on the never before shown prints and relief works by Rolf Nesch from the Kunstmuseum’s collection.
-These are set in a cultural dialogue with works by Nadira Husain and Ahmed Umar, who share experiences of migration and negotiate them in the visual language and motifs of their works.
+The exhibition focuses on prints and relief works by Rolf Nesch (1893–1975) from the collection of the Kunstmuseum Stuttgart.
+These enter into dialogue with works by contemporary artists Nadira Husain (b.
+1980) and Ahmed Umar (b.
+1988).
+All three share experiences of migration, which are reflected in the motifs and visual language of their works.

 THANK YOU.